SecureAccess V Series Deployment Guide

 Remote Access with VPN

-Remote Access with VPN configures DirectAccess (DA) on the V Series server.
+Remote Access with VPN configures DirectAccess (DA) on the VE Series server.
 DirectAccess provides an automated, always-on secure connection for end user access to internal network resources in addition to manage-out functionality for remote domain-joined computers.
 Remote Access includes the option to enable a VPN that can be used for nonmanaged devices.

 Need to Knows